 - Youth Culture

-- Communication with students, parents, church, and community
+- Effective Use of Technology in Youth Ministry – Tools to communicate with students, parents, church, and community

 *Required for Certification

 BGAV Non-traditional Ministry Education Scholarships assist BGAV church leaders in accessing training and continuing education opportunities provided by the Baptist General Association of Virginia and its ministry partners.
 These scholarships are intended to assist non-traditional students, who are defined as: part-time students who are in non-degree programs of study with an emphasis in continuing education for ministry in the local church.
 Clergy and lay leaders who have a financial need and are active members of a cooperating church of the BGAV may apply for a scholarship for up to one-third the cost of an educational offering sponsored by the BGAV or a ministry partner.
 Click here for more information.